Photography and ultralight backpacking don’t exactly go well together.

 • Can be uncomfortable with heavier cameras due to the uneven distribution of weight, especially when backpack straps are thin.

 The Hyperlite Mountain Gear camera pod (2.8 oz small, 3.7 oz large) is a structured, lightly-padded bag that attaches to the outside of a backpack.
-Chicken Tramper makes a similar custom camera bag too if you’re willing to wait for it.

 I have the large size since I originally bought it for my full-frame Nikon D750.
 After switching to the Fujifilm X-T30, the large fits my camera with a lens attached AND my additional lens.
 I use a square of foam from Gossamer Gear’s thin light pad as padding between them.
 Having my camera and additional lens in the same place makes switching lenses super convenient.